7-Day South of France Road Trip Itinerary: My Perfect Route

 Wander in the village before walking along the Ochre Path to see the mineral-rich soil up close.
 There is a hiking path that is both 35 and 50 minutes long.

 Up next is Bonnieux, where you’ll stop in to try some rosé at a local winery: Chateau la Canorgue.
-This estate has free wine tastings and is just stunning.
+This estate had free wine tastings and is just stunning.

-Then, definitely head to Lourmarin (another Plus Beaux Village winner) to see the Chateau de Lourmarin before stopping at Chateau Constantin for another tasting (drink responsibly, of course!).
+Then, definitely head to Lourmarin (another Plus Beaux Village winner) to see the Chateau de Lourmarin before stopping at Chateau Constantin for another tasting (drink responsibly/have a DD, of course!).

 Then, last, but not least, as the day starts to turn into evening, head to Cucuron.
 This gorgeous little town has a basin lined with trees with ample cafes perfect for people-watching.
 We also loved the Citadel Tower with views over the little village.